GaciuRadu/GaciuRadu.github.io/README.md

 # 📚 What I learned

--use HTML with CSS
+- use HTML with CSS
--create layouts
+- create layouts
--understand basics of JS
+- understand basics of JS
--understand how dynamic HTML works
+- understand how dynamic HTML works
--basic git commands and usage
+- basic git commands and usage
--deploy your site on github
+- eploy your site on github